NEW: The United States calls shooting down the plane "a brazen and unacceptable act"

 Syria gave no warning before shooting down the F-4 Phantom jet which strayed into its territory, Davutoglu said Sunday in an appearance filled with tough talk against Syria.

-He accused Syria of spreading “disinformation” about the incident.
+He accused Syria of spreading “disinformation” about the incident, in an appearance filled with tough talk against Turkey’s neighbor.

 The plane in the Friday incident was unarmed, not sending hostile signals, and identifiable as Turkish, he said.